appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

   </dd><br />

   <dt><b>Database Name</b></dt>
-  <dd>Specify the database name associated with the user's credentials.
+  <dd>Specifies the database name associated with the user's credentials.
 If <b>Database Name</b> is unspecified, it
  defaults to the name specified in the <b>Default Database Name</b> field.
 If <b>Default Database Name</b> is unspecified, then <b>Database Name</b> defaults to <code>admin</code>.
  </dd><br />